-Crosses the Line Twice: Even in a series made of incompetent/ill-tempered restauranteurs, there are some examples that truly stand out:
+Crosses the Line Twice: Even in a series made of incompetent/ill-tempered restaurateurs, there are some examples that truly stand out:

 During the "Burger Kitchen" episode, the owners are an elderly couple and their adult son Daniel.
 Over the course of the episode, it is revealed that the restaurant was opened after Daniel's grandfather (the husband's father) had passed away, leaving a sizable inheritance to his son and grandson.
-The grandfather had left his grandson's portion of the inheritance in a trust, which the son then used as start-up capitol to start the restaurant without his own son's knowledge or permission.
-Basically, Daniel was presented with a fait accompli and felt he had no choice but to go along with it despite not having any interest in being a restauranteur, taking on a job as a kitchen manager.
-On top of that, the restaurant itself was in financial straits, with his parents constantly coming to him for further funds to meet payroll, not keeping accurate books as far as his initial and continuing contributions to the restaurant fund, belittling his fiance when she volunteers her time to help him out, and constantly stonewalling him when he comes to him wanting official documentation about his 50% share in the business.
+The grandfather had left his grandson's portion of the inheritance in a trust which the son used as start-up capital for the restaurant, without his own son's knowledge or permission.
+Basically, Daniel was presented with a fait accompli and felt he had no choice but to go along with it, despite not having any interest in being a restaurateur, taking on a job as a kitchen manager.
+On top of that, the restaurant itself was in dire financial straits, with his parents constantly coming to him for further funds to meet payroll, not keeping accurate books as far as his initial and continuing contributions to the restaurant fund, belittling his fiancée when she volunteers her time to help him out, and constantly stonewalling him when he comes to them wanting official documentation about his 50% share in the business.
 The best they do is a handmade document printed from a home computer that looks like the legal equivalent of an I.O.U. written on a cocktail napkin.
-The overall situation, and resulting discord, was so great that the result became one of the only two-part episodes in the entire series.
+The overall situation, and resulting discord, was so great that the result became one of the few two-part episodes in the entire series.

 Mama Mary from the Blackberry's episode has quite a lot of fans and sympathizers due to funding the restaurant out of her retirement fund, calling her daughter out for rejecting Ramsay's help and walking out during their dinner service, and being grateful to Ramsay (in contrast to her daughter).
 Being able to make food that Ramsay likes doesn't hurt much either.